 For this technique, a light-activated drug is injected into a vein.
-A few days later, an endoscope (a long, flexible tube that can be used to look inside the body) is passed down the throat and into the bile duct.
+The drug is more likely to collect in cancer cells than in normal cells.
+A few days later, an endoscope (a long, flexible tube that can be used to look inside the body) is passed down the throat, through the stomach and intestine, and into the bile ducts.
 A special red light on the end of the endoscope is aimed at the tumor, causing the cells to die.
-The combination of PDT and stenting can help patients with bile duct cancer whose tumors aren’t resectable live longer.
+The combination of PDT and stenting can be helpful for patients with bile duct cancer whose tumors aren’t resectable.

 To relieve pain, doctors may deaden the nerves that convey sensations of pain from the bile duct and intestinal area to the brain by injecting these nerves with alcohol.
-This can be done during surgery or later with the guidance of a CT scan.
+This can be done during surgery or by guiding a long, hollow needle into place with the help of a CT scan.

 Doctors can prescribe strong pain-relieving drugs if needed.
-Some people with cancer may hesitate to use opioid drugs (such as morphine) for fear of being sleepy all the time or becoming addicted to them.
+Some people with cancer may be worried about taking opioid drugs (such as morphine) for fear of being sleepy all the time or becoming addicted to them.
 But many people get very effective pain relief from these medicines without serious side effects.
-It's very important to let your cancer care team know if you are having pain so that it can be treated effectively.
-Read more about managing cancer pain in our document Guide to Controlling Cancer Pain.
+It’s very important to let your cancer care team know if you are having pain so that it can be treated effectively.

 Pain medicines work best when they are taken on a regular schedule.
 They do not work as well if they are only used when the pain becomes severe.
 Several long-acting forms of morphine and other opioids are in pill form and only need be taken once or twice a day.
 There is even a long-acting patch that only needs to be applied every few days.

 Common side effects of these drugs are nausea and feeling sleepy, which often get better over time.
 Constipation is a common side effect that does not get better on its own, so it needs to be treated.
 Most people on these drugs need to take laxatives daily.